 Any person is entitled to make a submission which may object to or support a planning matter within the public exhibition period, whether or not a notification letter has been forwarded to the person.
-Submissions must be made in writing and delivered to the Council either by electronic mail, a Liverpool Listens submission or by post.
+Submissions must be made in writing and delivered to the Council either by electronic mail (email), a Liverpool Listens submission an online submission via Council's website or by post.
 All submissions received within the public exhibition period will be considered by Council.